Bernard Moffatt

-Bernard Moffatt (born April 1946) is a Manx nationalist who was born in Peel, Isle of Man.
+Bernard Moffatt (born April 1946) is a Manx nationalist politician who was born in Peel, Isle of Man.
 Both his mother (Millie Cashin) and father (James Moffatt) were Manx.
 He was educated at Peel Clothworkers School, where Manx dancing classes at the School were organised by Mona Douglas, an icon of the Manx cultural revival.
 Moffatt was enrolled in one of those teams.

+Early life and education

+Moffatt's commitment to Manx nationalism was influenced by his early education, which emphasized Manx history, art, and culture.
+He has stated, "I'm now a fully committed Manx Nationalist," attributing this to his school experiences, including interactions with Mona Douglas and participation in Manx folk dancing.

-In his youth Moffatt came to know several significant figures (all from the west of the island) on the Manx nationalist and language scene (the brothers Walter and Leslie Quirk, Jack Irving and Alfie Cooil), although at that time there was no official Nationalist Party.
+During his youth, Moffatt became acquainted with several prominent figures in the Manx nationalist and language movement, all from the west of the island.
+These included the brothers Walter and Leslie Quirk, Jack Irving, and Alfie Cooil.
+At that time, however, there was no official Nationalist Party in the Isle of Man.